aratakileo/sveter.com/README.md

 Awesome designed app for join trips.
 This app was developed by the Piece Of Crown [POC] team in just four days while participating in the Code Rocks hackathon.

+> **Warning**
+> I bring to your attention that for one reason or another, the functionality may be severely limited or the application may stop working after a certain period from the date of publication or in the case of using the functionality of the application for other purposes by one of its users

 <p align="center">

   ![Screenshot_2023_04_14_18_22_14_737_ru_piece_of_crown_sveter_com](https://user-images.githubusercontent.com/83653555/232100174-a6c4e939-19ad-41b9-9c96-e4c375fb0b7d.jpg)